bxparks/rpn83p/docs/USER_GUIDE_BASE.md

 ![Numbers in BIN Mode](images/base/mode-bin.png)

+The rendering of a BIN number has the following properties:

+- The digits are grouped in four's for readability.
+Each group of 4 digits is 4 bits long.
-If the value on the RPN stack is negative, a single `-` sign is shown.
+- If the value on the stack is negative, a single `-` sign is shown.
-If the value is greater than or equal to `2^WSIZ`, then 3 dots `...` are shown to indicate that the number is too large.
+- If the value is greater than the maximum allowed by the current BASE word size `WSIZ`, then 3 dots `...` are shown to indicate that the number is too large.
-If the floating point value is within the range of `[0, 2^WSIZ)` but has non-zero fractional value, a decimal point is shown after the integer part of the unsigned integer.
+- If the floating point value is within the range of the current word size `WSIZ`, but has non-zero fractional value, a decimal point is shown after the integer part of the unsigned integer.

-Binary numbers are displayed in groups of 4 digits to help readability.
-That means that maximum number of digits that can be displayed is 12 digits.
-If `WSIZ` is 16, 24 or 32, then a number may have non-zero digits which are cutoff after the 12 digits.
-When that happens, a small ellipsis character will be shown on the left most digit to indicate truncation, as shown above.
+- If `WSIZ` is 24 or 32, then a number may have non-zero digits which are truncated after 16 digits.
+A small left arrow character will be shown on the left most digit to indicate truncation.

 The `SHOW` function (bound to `2ND ENTRY` on the TI calculators) can be used to reveal all digits of the binary number, in groups of 4, using as many 4 lines of